 Get your button

 Admission to every Riverfest concert and most activities are included in the price of your button.
 Early-bird button sales ended May 5 so current pricing is: $15 for adults, $5 for children, free for ages 5 years old and younger.
-Purchase buttons at any local QuikTrip or at one of the four red SiteBoxes during the event.
+Purchase buttons at any area QuikTrip.
+The Wichita Festivals office at 444 E. William also carries buttons.
+During the festival, look for button sales stations near entrance gates.

-A few of the activities that have a separate fee include Cajun Food Fest ($10), Admirals’ Pancake Feed ($3-$5), helicopter rides ($40) and the team competitions such as the kickball tournament and cardboard regatta.
+A few of the activities that have a separate fee include Cajun Food Fest ($15), Admirals’ Pancake Feed ($3-$5), helicopter rides ($50) and the team competitions such as the cardboard regatta ($20 per team).

 Check out the concert schedule

-One of the major draws of Riverfest is its lineup of nationally recognized musical acts.
+One of the major draws of Riverfest is its lineup of nationally recognized musical acts such as the Gin Blossoms (pictured above).
 The cost of one button allows festival-goers access to nine days of concerts across a variety of genres.
-Willie Nelson & Family is the headliner on the first Saturday of the festival and psychedelic funk legends The Family Stone take the stage on the final Saturday of Riverfest.
+Shaggy is the headliner on the opening night of the festival and country music band Parmalee take the stage on the final Saturday of Riverfest.
 See our concert blog post for the full list of performers.

 Sponsors and partners help keep the price affordable and the quality of the entertainers high for the event.
-All concerts are general admission – bring your own seating or blankets and find a great spot for your group at the Acura Stage on the north side of Century II.
+All concerts are general admission – bring your own seating or blankets and find a great spot for your group at the Walser Auto Campus Kennedy Plaza Stage on the north side of Century II.

 A limited number of VIP upgrades are available for some of the top performers coming this year.
-The VIP area includes access to a cash bar and port-o-pots and runs $25 to $50; click here to see the VIP ticket options.
+Starting at $30, the VIP area includes access to a cash bar and portable restrooms.
+Be sure to check out VIP ticket options.

 Map out your activities